IGME-Research-Studio/bloxeo-server/CONTRIBUTING.md

 ## Pull Requests

-* Before you push a change make sure that the tests and linter are passing (this can all be accomplished by running `$ grunt`).
+* Before you push a change make sure that the tests and linter are passing (this can all be accomplished by running `$ npm test`).
-* Update and/or create new documentation using the [JSDoc format](http://usejsdoc.org/) (at a minimum declaring parameter types).
+* Update and/or create new documentation using the [JSDoc format](http://usejsdoc.org/) (at a minimum declaring param/return types).
 We will use this to automatically generate documentation.
 * If your PR makes a code change make sure to bump the version number in package.json according to [SEMVER](http://semver.org/) guidelines:

 ```